Particl-Community/academy/intro/intro_general_particlmarketplace.rst

 * You will have the cure against spam
 * You will contribute against the global economic inequality

 *Admittedly, there is a price for all this.
 Currently, it is just a little bit of convenience.
-We think it's worth it.*
+Do you think it's worth it?*

 ----